AxTulti/JWT-Auth-API/README.md

 lastName: contains the name of the user (to use it on apps using the API).

-email: it must be unique, it doesn&#39;t need to be a real email, it is going to act as identifier for the user.
+email: it must be unique, it doesn't need to be a real email, it is going to act as identifier for the user.

-password: it is the user&#39;s password, which is hashed and added 10 bcrypt salt cycles.
+password: it is the user's password, which is hashed and added 10 bcrypt salt cycles.

 createdAt: it stores the exact time at which a user was stored to database.